 Crossword Compiler can only run on Windows desktop/laptop or tablets to make puzzles (or in a Virtual Machine).
 However interactive web puzzles that you create with Crossword Compiler can certainly be solved online on iPads and other tablets.

-Yes, please see the ordering page, and on the basket page chose the non-PayPal payment option: one of the ordering links.
-One of the payment options is wire transfer - you will be given the bank details after filling in the order form online.
-You can also pay by BACS or ACH using the main ordering system if you select the non-PayPal payment option: just select your items and continue until your are given the option to choose your payment method.
+Yes, please see the ordering page, and on the basket page chose the non-PayPal payment option: one of the payment options is then wire transfer - you will be given the bank details after filling in the order form online.

 Minor upgrades are free and can be downloaded from the users' page.
 Major upgrades are generally about half the full price; none are planned at the moment.

-CD-ROMs are usually dispatched within a day and usually arrive within a week (but please allow up to 21 days).
 You can order online and download immediately if you need the program immediately - the download instructions are sent to your e-mail address as soon as you've completed the order (except in unusual cases where extra security checks are required).
 See the Ordering page for details.
 We no longer offer CDs/DVDs; you can if you wish copy the downloaded installation files to a disk for backup/transfer to an offline machine.